The Beatniks (film): Production

 The film was shot in 1958 with the working title of Sideburns and Sympathy.
-That same year it was announced the film was to be produced by Elmer Carl Rhodan Jr. (1922-1959).
+That same year it was announced the film was to be produced by Elmer Carl Rhodan Jr. (1922–1959).
 In addition to producing teen exploitation films such as Corn's-A-Poppin' (1955), The Delinquents (1957), Daddy-O (1958), and The Cool and the Crazy (1958), Rhodan was the son of the owner of the Midwestern Commonwealth Theatre chain.

 Mystery Science Theater 3000

 The Beatniks was used in episode #415 of Mystery Science Theater 3000, which premiered on Comedy Central on November 25, 1992., as part of the Turkey Day 1992 marathon.
 The movie was paired with a short, part of an episode of General Hospital.
 The writers fixated on a pair of phrases from the movie: Mooney shrieking, "I killed that fat barkeep!" and Eddie saying, "Shut up, Iris.
 I tell ya shut up."
-The writers used two phrases were used in many later episodes.
+The two phrases were used in many later episodes.

 Paste writer Jim Vorel ranked the episode very low, placing it at #176 in his examination of episodes from the first twelve seasons.
 (Note: Ranking based on 197 episodes as of 2018.)
 Vorel says the episode is unmemorable.
 The Beatniks itself is "an uneven but not horrendous movie that blends into all of the other crime stories (always with a twist of teen-friendly rock music) that make up a ton of episodes between seasons 2-6."
 The General Hospital short doesn't help either, as Vorel writes the soap opera segments are "among the least memorable for whatever reason."

 The episode featuring the film was released on the Mystery Science Theater 3000: Volume XVII DVD collection by Shout!
 Factory on March 16, 2010.
 The Beatniks disc includes the film's original theatrical trailer.
 Other episodes in the collection include The Crawling Eye (episode #101), The Final Sacrifice (episode #910), and The Blood Waters of Dr. Z (episode #1005).